 CLJ attended Loyola University and The American Academy of Art in Chicago, Illinois and many years ago abandoned the occupation of illustrator to pursue painting in the traditional manner.
 Believing that contemporary American culture is driven by fast-paced hollow trends that rapidly emerge and recede, and finding this spiritually oppressive to seeking integral truths about passion and reason, CLJ desires to create paintings that reconcile imagination and understanding in symbolism.
 Connecting the invisible with the visible in the painting in a sanctuary-like escape from these current trends, singularly, in competition even opposition with them.
 The paintings are a vehicle for penetrating clarity into one’s own visionary thought or intuition.

-CLJ Lancaster has exhibited in Chicago, New York City, London, Toronto, Paris and Florence, and maintains studios in Barrington Hills, Illinois, and West Redding, Connecticut, USA.
-CLJ Lancaster is an Elected Artist in the American Artist’s Professional League INC., Salmagundi Club, New York City, an associate member of The Allied Artists of America, New York City, and a member of the Palette & Chisel Academy of Fine Arts, Chicago.
+CLJ Lancaster has exhibited in Chicago, New York City, London, Toronto, Paris and Florence, and maintains a studio in Redding, Connecticut, USA.
+CLJ Lancaster is an Elected Artist in the American Artist’s Professional League INC., Salmagundi Club, New York City, and an associate member of The Allied Artists of America, New York City.

 Image: CLJ Lancaster – Seraphim Watcher – Pastel on Paper – 9x12